clerk/javascript/packages/upgrade/source/versions/v5/common/userbuttontrigger-userbuttonbox-invert.md

 matcherFlags: 'm'
 ---

-We have swapped the parent-child relationship of the two elements `userButtonTrigger` and `userButtonBox`.
+The parent-child relationship of the two elements `userButtonTrigger` and `userButtonBox` has been swapped.
 Previously, `userButtonTrigger` was nested inside of `userButtonBox`, and now `userButtonBox` is nested inside of `userButtonTrigger`.
 This change resolves [some usability issues](https://github.com/clerk/javascript/issues/1625) in `<UserButton />`.
 If you are applying style customization to either of these elements, your customizations may need to be adjusted.